 - Rising sophomore standing or above at the start of the program

 - Prerequisites: None

 To examine the historical and cultural importance of the Mafia, class and related activities will take place in Palermo.
-As the “birthplace” of organized crime in the 19th century, Palermo provides a unique setting for experiencing the history of organized crime.
-It is Sicily's varied history and multiple governments that led to the creation and necessity of the Mafia.
+Palermo provides a unique setting for experiencing the history of organized crime.
+It is Sicily's varied history and multiple governments that led to the creation of the Mafia.
 Students will meet with faculty involved in research directly related to Mafia activities and learn from Professors who are experts in Mafia portrayal in film.
 As a result of these immersive activities, students will be able to gain critical perspectives to contrast the films’ portrayal of the Italian mafia.

 This program may have limited space, so we recommend that you identify an appropriate backup program and complete the Education Abroad Backup Questionnaire in your Penn State Application when applying to this program.
 Should you not be accepted for your first-choice program, you will automatically be reviewed for your backup choice.
 For help on choosing an appropriate backup, please contact your education abroad adviser.